Pennsylvania Route 82: Route description

 PA 82 enters Valley Township and heads north near homes on Strode Avenue.
 The road runs past a Cleveland-Cliffs (formerly Lukens Steel Company) steel plant, where it crosses at-grade two branches of the Brandywine Valley Railroad serving the plant and enters the city of Coatesville.
 PA 82 intersects the eastern terminus of PA 372 and becomes lined with homes as it reaches a junction with US 30 Bus.
 At this point, the route turns east for a concurrency with US 30 Bus. on Lincoln Highway and runs past more residences before passing to the north of the steel plant.
 The road crosses the West Branch Brandywine Creek and a Brandywine Valley Railroad line at-grade before PA 82 splits from US 30 Bus. by heading northwest on four-lane undivided North 1st Avenue.
 PA 82 passes between the creek and railroad to the west and homes to the east before crossing under the High Bridge which carries Amtrak's Keystone Corridor railroad line.
 The route becomes a four-lane divided highway called Manor Road and winds north along the east bank of the West Branch Brandywine Creek through wooded hills with some development, becoming the border between Coatesville to the west and Valley Township to the east and reaching a partial cloverleaf interchange with the US 30 freeway.

 Past this interchange, PA 82 comes to an intersection with PA 340, where it enters West Brandywine Township and becomes a two-lane undivided road.
-The road passes through wooded areas with some residences before it heads into a mix of farmland and woodland with development.
+The road passes through wooded areas with some residences before it heads into a mix of farmland and woodland with development, reaching a roundabout with Cedar Knoll Road/Reeceville Road.
 In the community of Brandywine Manor, the route crosses US 322.
 PA 82 continues through rural land with some homes, passing through a part of Wallace Township before it heads into West Nantmeal Township.
 The road crosses the East Branch Brandywine Creek and reaches a junction with the western terminus of PA 282.
 The route runs through more farmland and woodland with homes as it comes to an intersection with the southern terminus of PA 345 and Little Conestoga Road in the community of Loag.
 At this point, PA 82 turns northwest to remain along Manor Road and heads through agricultural areas with some woods and homes.
 The road curves north and becomes South Chestnut Street, coming to a bridge over the Pennsylvania Turnpike (Interstate 76) before a junction with PA 401.
 At this point, the route enters the borough of Elverson and runs northeast through residential areas with some fields.
 PA 82 turns north and reaches its northern terminus at PA 23 in the center of Elverson, where North Chestnut Street continues north as State Route 4082 (SR 4082), an unsigned quadrant route.